davet2001/home-assistant-addons/mitmproxy/DOCS.md

 - `listen_port`
 - `confdir`

+*Note that the listen port is configured as `8080` by default, this is the proxy server where the clients make their connection.
+Changing the setting in the addon config re-maps the internal port 8080 to the external port specified.  mitmweb is unaware that this remapping is taking place, so it still displays `HTTP(S) proxy listening at *:8080`, regardless of what the external port setting is.
+Please ignore the '8080' shown on the mitmweb in this case.*

 # Onboarding

 To install the mitmproxy certificate authority as a trusted CA, the onboarding page can be accessed via `http://mitm.it`.
 This is a magic URL - when your proxy settings are configured correctly and mitmproxy is running, mitmproxy will intercept this and show you a page to download the root certificates for https monitoring.